KontextWork/chef-cookbook-kontextwork-helpers-lib/README.md

 Right now we are testing the different sources and aspects of attribute precendence

-- `no-attribute-test` no extra attributes in kitchen - so just attribute defaults
+- `no-attributes-test` no extra attributes in kitchen - so just attribute defaults
-- `attribute-test` uses kitchen node `attributes` and tests if you can override `node.default` values with it The result is: no
+- `attributes-test` uses kitchen node `attributes` and tests if you can override `node.default` values with it The result is: no
-- `default-attribute-test` uses `default_attributes` as node attributes, which seem to no be supported at all
-- `roles-attribute-test` uses the role at `test/integration/roles/attributes_test.json` to define `default_attributes` and the run list.
+- `roles-attributes-test` uses the role at `test/integration/roles/attributes_test.json` to define `default_attributes` and the run list.
 The result of this is fairly suprising, the entire order is messed up